 that the figure consists of eight red cubes below two blue cubes.

-- The figure must have more than five cubes.
+- The figure has more than five cubes.

-- Some cubes should be hidden behind or below other cubes.
+- The figure indicates that some cubes are hidden behind or below other cubes.

 solutions based on the requirements, and this is a good time for

-As a task for students, require them to move the figures back to
+As a task for students, ask them to shift 5 cubes in their classmate's construction.
+Require students to move their own figures back to

 this activity, they may become frustrated.
 To alleviate this